kieran-cooney/spt_numerical_classificiation/code/to_do.md

     * Should step through proof(s) and verify numerically.

 * In between the regions of no symmetry operation and symmetry operations, we expect some kind of a local excitation to exist.
 What is the energy (and other properties) of this local excitation?

+* Losing track of all the formulae, should document in Latex somewhere.

+* Could use k-means clustering to find groups of virtual vectors when performing the full search.
+Faster than calculating all distances?
+* The methods we're describing here could be applied equally well (?) to the broader class of problems of optimizing the overlap between two different MPS with unitaries/operators.
+Is there anything specific to the SPT case which does not generalize?